Rachel Scott: Murder

+Scott's Acura Legend photographed within Clement Park following her murder.

-Scott was eating lunch with her friend Richard Castaldo on the lawn outside the west entrance of the school, when Eric Harris shot her four times with a Hi-Point 995.
+Scott was eating lunch with her friend Richard Castaldo on the lawn outside the west entrance of the school at 11:19 a.m., when Eric Harris shot her four times with a Hi-Point 995.
 Initially shot in the chest, left arm, and left leg, from a distance of 10 to 15 feet, she sustained a fourth and fatal wound to her left temple.
-Castaldo was shot eight times and permanently paralyzed from his injuries.
-Scott's body was left outside where she died and was not retrieved by the coroner until the following morning.
+Castaldo was shot eight times and was left permanently paralyzed below the chest from his injuries.
+Scott was pronounced dead at the scene.
+Her body was left outside the school and was not retrieved by the coroner until the following morning.

-Shortly after Rachel was murdered, Harris and Klebold went on a killing spree around the school, claiming 12 more lives and leaving 24 injured.
+Immediately after killing Scott, Harris and Klebold went on a killing spree around the school, killing 12 more people and leaving 24 injured.
 The two perpetrators committed suicide in the school library, the place where they murdered the most victims.
 Scott did not personally know Harris or Klebold.
-After the killings, Scott's car was turned into an impromptu memorial in the adjacent Clement Park after being moved from the school's parking lot by grieving students.
+After her death, Scott's car was turned into an impromptu memorial in the adjacent Clement Park after being moved from the school's parking lot by grieving students.
 A chain-link fence was also installed around the vehicle for mourners to attach their tokens of grief such as flowers, crucifixes, teddy bears, and letters of condolence.
 The car was ultimately covered by the objects left upon it by mourners.
 Scott's 16-year-old brother, Craig, was also at the school on the day of the massacre; he was in the library where most of the killings occurred; he survived unharmed, although two of his close friends were also murdered.
+Craig later expressed extreme regret for his last interaction with his sister: slamming a car door at her when being dropped off at school that morning.